 The suspension by the Land Transportation Franchising and Regulatory Board (LTFRB) on the release of new licenses for Transport Network Vehicle Services (TNVS), or vehicle owners, who provide services via the Uber and other mobile applications, is seen to further aggravate the situation for the millions of commuters in Metro Manila every day.

 “Metro Manila has become one of the most toxic places for both motorists and commuters.
 The lack of a comprehensive transportation program, the continued increase in the number of vehicles each year, and the rising population had made the traffic situation very difficult,” said Eddie Ybanez, Founder of MICAB.

 But wait.
 There’s hope.

-Two of the country’s largest taxi associations, PNTOA (Philippine National Taxi Operators Association) and ATOMM (Association of Taxi Operations in Metro Manila), have signed an agreement with MICAB, a Cebu-based technology startup, to help improve the worsening traffic situation in Metro Manila.
+Two of the country’s largest taxi associations, PNTOA (Philippine National Taxi Operators Association) and ATOMM (Association of Taxi Operations in Metro Manila), have signed an agreement with MICAB, a Cebu-based transport solution app, to help improve the worsening traffic situation in Metro Manila.